Table of Contents

 Understanding and measuring customer satisfaction is critical for success in today's competitive business landscape.
 One widely-used metric for gauging satisfaction and loyalty is the Net Promoter Score (NPS).
 In this blog, we'll delve into what NPS scores are, how to calculate NPS scores, and strategies to improve them.
-We'll also explore the role of sentiment analysis in understanding customer feedback.
-So, let's dive in and unlock the true potential of NPS scores.

 What is NPS (Net Promoter Score)?